Livingstone Formulation: Responses

 Lars Rensmann describes the Formulation as a "discursive ideological strategy to immunize antisemitism from antisemitism charges".
 Daniel Sugarman of the Board of Deputies of British Jews said the Livingstone Formulation was an "almost Pavlovian reaction".
 Sugarman and others, such as Ernest Sternberg, have said the Livingstone Formulation is particularly common on the far left.
 Lesley Klaff, speaking of British politics (particularly on discourses involving Holocaust inversion), says the Livingstone Formulation amounts to a "denial of contemporary antisemitism commonplace in Britain".

+Daniel Ian Rubin and Mara Grayson wrote that the University of California, Santa Cruz Critical Race and Ethnic Studies department's statement following the October 7 attacks did not condemn the attacks but instead condemned supposed "underhanded efforts" by Jewish nonprofits to "smear" the department's Institute for the Critical Study of Zionism as antisemitic.
+Rubin and Grayson analyzed the statement as pre-emptively deflecting accusations of antisemitism by "declaring that any such accusation is strategically designed and unscrupulously deployed to silence criticism of Israel", thus reinforcing antisemitic tropes about conspiracy and Jewish dishonesty.

 Sina Arnold and Jacob Blumenfeld identify use of the Livingstone Formulation as a key characteristic of discourse related to antisemitism on the US Left.
-Jewish Voice for Peace (JVP) has been criticized by Neil J. Kressel and Miriam F. Elman for deployment of the Livingstone Formulation, with Elman writing that JVP "works on the American campus to discredit concerns about antisemitism, casting them instead as a deceitful effort to censor legitimate discourse and debate about Israel," enabling the dismissal of concerns about antisemitism on American college campuses.
+Jewish Voice for Peace (JVP) has been criticized by Neil J. Kressel and Miriam F. Elman for deployment of the Livingstone Formulation, with Elfman writing that JVP "works on the American campus to discredit concerns about antisemitism, casting them instead as a deceitful effort to censor legitimate discourse and debate about Israel," enabling the dismissal of concerns about antisemitism on American college campuses.